 I've benefited many times from the efforts of people in places couldn't visit myself.
 No one wanted anything in return, other than perhaps to request that I commit a similar act of kindness.
 It doesn't hurt that I live in a community that is home to a large, historical cemetery and a wonderful genealogy library, both of which I enjoy perusing.
 You don't have to be a professional genealogist or photographer to check a few books or take some snapshots.

 Unions, veterans associations, fraternal organizations, school associations, etc. may all be of use to locate an obituary, as these often provide assistance and pallbearers for the funerals of their members.
 They may have visited the deceased in a hospital or nursing home.
 Here again, you will likely have to provide proof that you are a relative.

 Patience is a virtue is just one homily to keep in mind while conducting genealogical research.
 Being persistent without being a pest is helpful in your search.
 Be thorough and keep scrupulous records about your search, names of contacts, etc. You will avoid duplicating effort and save time.
 Ask each person you contact if they can think of anyone or anywhere else for you to check.
 Be cheerful, brief and grateful.

 This page should give you ample ideas and avenues to search.
-The SSDI and other death registries, newspaper links, vital records information, etc. are all listed in my Free Obits Online page, or go to the fabulous RootsWeb site to learn how to use death, tombstone and cemetery records or the comprehensive Cindy's List to find help at all levels in all directions.
+The SSDI and other death registries, newspaper links, vital records information, etc., or go to the fabulous RootsWeb site to learn how to use death, tombstone and cemetery records or the comprehensive Cindy's List to find help at all levels in all directions.
 Good luck!

 Advice for Newbies to Genealogy Online -- and anyone else, for that matter